TitusM/Cisco-Enterprise/README.md

 # Cisco Enterprise
-This repo contains configurations for Ciscc Enterprise Solutions.
+This repo contains configurations for Cisco Enterprise Solutions.